Estimated Reading Time: 10 Minutes

 What you can and can’t do

 If you’ve been reading around the internet about how you should best go about training in your 50’s, you’ll note that much of it is very cautionary, suggesting that you avoid sprints, plyometrics, overhead movements and certain isolation exercises.
-This can be good advice but remember those articles are written based on your entry point to exercises, we have ten years to make progress on that, so of course more is going to be possible after concerted training than it would be if you’re just starting out.
+This can be good advice but remember those articles are written based on your entry point to exercise, we have ten years to make progress on that, so of course more is going to be possible after concerted training than it would be if you’re just starting out orreturning to exercise after a lay-off, what i'm getting at is that you may finish this decade in much better condition than you start it.

-Whilst you shouldn’t be taking unnecessary risks with your health, as with everything in health & fitness it’s a lot more nuanced than surface level information.
+Whilst you shouldn’t be taking unnecessary risks with your health, as with everything in health & fitness what you will be capable of as an individual it’s going to play out in a far more nuanced way than surface level information.

-I say that to reassure you that there is really nothing you ‘can’t’ do in your 50’s and the extent to which you ‘should’ do certain things in your 50’s will depend on your intuitive understanding of your body and the amount of prerequisite groundwork and conditioning you’re willing to put in to reprise your full ability.
+I say that to reassure you that there is really nothing you ‘can’t’ do in your 50’s and the extent to which you ‘should’ do certain things in your 50’s will depend on your intuitive understanding of your body and the amount of prerequisite groundwork and conditioning you’re willing to put in to reprise your full ability, of course you may be able to get an informed opinion on this by working with a personal trainer or fitness coach

-To be clear then, if you’re reading this knowing you’re out of shape, stiff and unconditioned should you go out and run 100m track sprints or start doing HIIT kettlebell work, just because we know it ‘works’, of course not, whilst those are very effective workouts, they are likely to be counterproductive to you right now because of the lack of conditioning, it's all relative to where you are right now.
-But equally, it would not be faithful to my experience and observations to state that you will not be able to or should not do these workouts ever again, that’s in your hands.
+To be clear then, if you’re reading this knowing you’re out of shape, stiff and unconditioned should you go out and run 100m track sprints or start doing HIIT kettlebell work, just because we know it ‘works’? of course not, whilst those are very effective workouts, they are likely to be counterproductive to you right now because of the lack of conditioning, it's all relative to where you are at any given time.
+Equally though, it would not be faithful to my experience and observations as a personal trainer to state that you will not be able to or should not do these workouts ever again, that’s in your hands.

 Let’s take a look at some age specific considerations to help you get to exactly where you want to be with your health & fitness in your 50’s.